 Physical and Psychological Benefits of a Larger Guinea Pig Cage

-In case you have the adequate-sized place, the benefits are non-imaginable.
+In case you have an adequate-sized place, the benefits are non-imaginable.
 This means that your guinea pig will have more time to exercise, it will have space to run around and do its stuff.
 Furthermore, this decreases the risk of developing diabetes, anal impaction, heart diseases, and bumblefoot.
 This spacious environment will let the guinea pig exercise on its terms, not yours.

 The benefits for a guinea pig are quite significant but so are benefits on your side.
 Larger spaces are usually easier to clean, as they prevent the build-up of waste.
 This allows your guinea pigs to have a separate bathroom area and a separate area for physical activity.

-Don’t Forget the Importance of Cage Location!
+What Is the Importance of Cage Location?

 One of the most important factors here is the temperature.
-The ideal temperature ranges anywhere from 19 to 24 degrees Celsius or 65 to 75°F. On top of that, the guinea pig cage should be far away from blazing heat sources such as fireplaces, heating vents or direct sun.
+The ideal temperature ranges from 19 to 24°C or 65 to 75°F. On top of that, the guinea pig cage should be far away from blazing heat sources, such as fireplaces, heating vents, or direct sun.
 Since guinea pigs can’t sweat, they can get very warm, which leads to numerous health problems.

 Remember that guinea pigs are social animals and it’s best to put the cage where they can be in touch with your family activities.
 The living room works great for that purpose.
 However, they sometimes need some peace, meaning that you should have another quiet place for them to rest.

+Now that you’re properly informed about the proper guinea pig cage sizes, it’s time to make a decision and buy a new cage.
 Be sure to always purchase a slightly bigger cage than what’s required as a minimum.
 Our recommended sizes will serve you well but you can always go for a slightly bigger cage size.
 A guinea pig can only benefit from the bigger cage, whereas with the smaller one, its life quality can be drastically degraded.